Admission information for DACA students

 You may be eligible for an application fee waiver if you meet one of the criteria.

 Have ACT or SAT scores sent to Ohio State directly from the testing agency.

-Ohio State has adopted a TEST-OPTIONAL policy for most 2022 applicants.
+Ohio State has adopted a TEST-OPTIONAL policy for most 2022 and 2023 applicants.
 Please read the Testing FAQs.

 Freshman applicants: Students who finished high school two or more years prior to their intended term of enrollment are not required to submit an ACT or SAT score.

 Transfer student applicants: If you have more than a full year of college credit earned after high school, you do not need to submit an ACT or SAT score.
 If you have less than a full year of college credit and graduated high school less than two years ago, you will need to submit an ACT or SAT score.

 Some undergraduate programs at Ohio State have

 competitive criteria for direct enrollment into the college or major, and students may be admitted to the university without being enrolled in a specific academic program.
 Learn more about